 Lifestyle Deceased UES heiress left $50,000 for her nail technician Karen Parker Gray left generous sums to her nail technician, hairdressers and many more.
 Photo Credit: iStock By MELISSA KRAVITZ September 24, 2015 9:11 AM Print Share fbShare Tweet Email This inheritance is spreading across New York.
 Karen Parker Gray, an Upper East Side heiress who passed away after a heart attack in August, left generous sums for several New Yorkers, The New York Daily News reports.
 A 10-page, handwritten will, details the amounts Gray intended to share with those who helped her.
 Among the recipients are her hairstylists, a doorman, a housekeeper, her "favorite coat check woman" and Jenny Kim, 60, of Echo Spa, which Gray reportedly visited twice a week for 12 years.
 Grey would specifically ask for Kim to massage her and chat about her family.
 She left Kim $50,000 in the unwitnessed will due to her "love and devotion."
 "I feel good that she remembered me like that -- not about the money," Kim told the Daily News via a Korean translator.
 The full amount of Gray's fortune remains unknown to the public.
 Of the $3 million shared in the will, other major recipients include the Metropolitan Museum of Art and the Heard Museum in Arizona, where Gray owned property.
-By MELISSA KRAVITZ Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By MELISSA KRAVITZ Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.